snakypy/dotctrl/README.md

 **Pull**

+With the base already created, it's time for you to retrieve your files to the Dotctrl base with the `pull` command.

 Pull an element into the **Dotctrl** repository:

 ```shell
 dotctrl pull --element=".zprofile"
 ```

-> Note: You must enter the element path without the `HOME` path.
+> Note: You must enter an element without the absolute path.

 If you want to perform a massive **pull**, do: